the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 They were surprised, and kept asking each other,
 "What is this?
 A new teaching, but with power?
 He orders the sick spirits around and they do what he says."
 And word about this spread through the whole space around Galilee.

-[^resting]: One of the laws that Jews follow says that they have to rest on Saturdays.

 As soon as they left the church, they went to Simon and Andrew's house, with James and John.
 Simon's mother-in-law was sick in bed, and they immediately told Jesus about her.